If you are looking for tips when you start breastfeeding, you’ll find help here!

 A lot of milk can also mean that it comes out with great force, which makes your baby swallow more air and also choke.

-To slow down the speed, you can press a finger or two against your breast above the nipple for a minute or two in the beginning of the feeding.
+To slow down the speed, you can press a finger or two against your breast above the nipple for a minute or two at the beginning of the feeding.

 But the truth is, if your baby gains weight as he should, you have enough milk.
 Check with your child’s doctor if you are worried!